-405.404 Release of Long-Range Acquisition Estimates.
+405.404 Release of Long-Range Acquisition

 The MASCO will establish written procedures to control the release of long-range acquisition estimates as authorized under FAR 5.404-1.
-The Government Performance and Results Act (GPRA) of 1993 and the GPRA Modernization Act (GPRAMA) of 2010, along with the Office of Management and Budget (OMB) Circular No. A- 11 define long-range as four years.
+The GPRA and the GPRA Modernization Act (GPRAMA) of 2010, along with the Office of Management and Budget (OMB) Circular No. A-11 define long-range as four years.
 It is recommended that Mission Areas draft the Mission Area long-range acquisition estimates for four years following the year in which the estimate is submitted.